National parties should support regional ones in their fight against BJP: Akhilesh | Politics

 He said in the budget speech, the state's growth rate was pegged at 16.9 per cent and claimed that the Yogi Adityanath-led government paid Rs 200 crore to Deloitte ''for converting this lie into truth.''
 An international professional services network headquartered in London, Deloitte is included in the world's largest accounting firm.
 The company provides audit, consulting, financial advisory, risk advisory and legal services.

 Yadav said, ''Chief Minister Yogi Adityanath while celebrating the six years of his government yesterday (Saturday) said the per capita income of the state has doubled.
 Don't know which economist is sitting here who tells this.''
 Accusing the BJP government of the youth unemployment rate, Yadav said, ''Every time the government is asked about the rate of unemployment.
 It says that the unemployment rate in the state is only 4.2 per cent.
 This means that you have given jobs and employment to everyone, but the truth is that a large number of youth are sitting at home after completing their studies.''
-Referring to Arif, a resident of Amethi district, who became famous for his friendship with saras, said, ''The government should have honoured Arif as a friend of saras and given him a prize.
-If there was a Samajwadi government, we would have promoted such a youth.''
+Referring to Arif Khan Gurjar, a resident of Amethi district, who became famous for his friendship with a sarus crane, he said, ''The government should have honoured Arif as a friend of the sarus and given him a prize.
+If there was a Samajwadi Party government, we would have promoted such a youth.''
+The Forest department has filed a case and issued a notice to Arif who rescued the bird and took care of it for a year, officials said.

+The crane, which lived with Arif, accompanied him to his fields and was accepted ''like a family member'', was taken away by Forest department officials on March 21.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)